In the time Chiller was at the park, it spent a large portion of that

 The coaster ride was fast and violent, with few riders deciding to brave

-and the twists of the tracks caused severe head banging with the
+twists of the tracks caused severe head banging with the harnesses, and

 After several seasons of those complaints, the ride vehicles were